America's Got Talent: Season 11 (2016)

 The eleventh season aired during 2016, between May 31 and September 16.
-Open auditions were held between late 2015 to early 2016, within Detroit, New York, Phoenix, Salt Lake City, Las Vegas, San Jose, San Diego, Kansas City, Los Angeles, Atlanta, Orlando and Dallas.
+Open auditions were held between late 2015 and early 2016, within Detroit, New York, Phoenix, Salt Lake City, Las Vegas, San Jose, San Diego, Kansas City, Los Angeles, Atlanta, Orlando and Dallas.
 Filming of the judges' auditions took place in March 2016, prior to the premiere episode of the season, and were exclusively conducted within the Pasadena Civic Auditorium in Los Angeles.
 The season premiered on May 31, 2016.
 During the previous season on June 24, 2015, Howard Stern announced his departure from America's Got Talent on his TV program, leading to Simon Cowell announcing on October 22 that he would later be replacing him for season eleven.
 On October 4, 2016, Cowell signed a contract that would keep him as a judge on America's Got Talent until 2019.
 Stern's departure led to live-round broadcasts moving back to Los Angeles, and filmed at the Dolby Theatre.
 Apart from this change, the Golden Buzzer format allowed the host (Nick Cannon) to use it during auditions.

 The guest judges who featured in the Judge Cuts for the eleventh season consisted of Ne-Yo, Reba McEntire, George Lopez and Louis Tomlinson.
 This season was won by singer-songwriter and musician Grace VanderWaal, with magician mentalist duo The Clairvoyants coming in second, and magician Jon Dorenbos placing third.